MicrosoftWord12/Python-Tutorial/README.md

 I have started learning python since 2019 so if I miss something don't bully me
 (I am still leaning Python on top of over things like __**git**__ and __**GitHub**__)

-(I will be using Python version 3.7)
+(I will be using Python version 3.8)

 <h4>In the following files I will teach you python from scratch</h4>

+<h1>I am somewhat new to using a readme.md file so I might be clumsy also if anything is wrong just tell me and I will cha//nge it</h1>